phylaxsystems/assertion-examples/assertions/assertions_book/previous_hacks/compound-upgrade-bug.md

 ## Proposed Solution

-It would have made sense for the developers to make sure that the COMP accrual increase is within a reasonable bounds.
+It would have made sense for the developers to make sure that the COMPS accrual never exceeds the maximum possible rate.
-Having an assertions that checks this in place would have caught the exploit.

-In the assertions below, we use the actual Compound distribution rates (0.5 COMP per block) and a maximum of 1000 blocks between distributions (~3.3 hours).
-If the COMP accrual increase exceeds the maximum possible rate, the assertion will fail.
+This way even if a bug is introduced, it will be caught by the assertion.

+The assertion below calculates the maximum possible rate of COMP accrual and checks that a distribution does not exceed this rate.

 ```solidity
 // Verify that COMP accrual never exceeds the maximum possible rate
 function assertionValidCompAccrual() external {
     PhEvm.CallInputs[] memory distributions = ph.getCallInputs(address(compound), Comptroller.distributeSupplierComp.selector);